r05323028/What_happens_to_bert_embeddings_during_finetuning/README.md

 # What Happens To BERT Embeddings During Fine-tuning?
+(WIP)

 Reproduction results for [**What Happens To BERT Embeddings During Fine-tuning?**](https://www.aclweb.org/anthology/2020.blackboxnlp-1.4.pdf)